 The East London Cultural Education Alliance (ELCEA) brings together a critical mass of arts, cultural and educational organisations that are committed to providing access to a high quality cultural education to every child and young person in East London.

-ELCEA (formerly East London Cultural Education Partnership) was awarded strategic funding in September 2015 from A New Direction’s Cultural Education Challenge to develop ‘Creative Schools’, a programme which aims to enable more young people and schools in East London to engage in creative activities that meet their improvement needs and development priorities.
+ELCEA (formerly East London Cultural Education Partnership) was awarded funding in September 2015 from A New Direction’s Cultural Education Challenge to develop ‘Creative Schools’, a programme which aims to enable more young people and schools in East London to engage in creative activities that meet their improvement needs and development priorities.

 School Improvement through the arts